Harvey John

 Getting your CV right as an accountancy professional can feel like being lost in the woods.

 Over the years, I’ve reviewed thousands of CVs, and the range of styles is truly impressive!
-While best practices for CV writing are well-documented, adding a touch of individuality can make a positive impact.
+While tips for writing a good CV are widely available, adding a touch of individuality can make a positive impact.
 Some employers appreciate this approach as it gives a better sense of who you are.
 That being said, there are a few key best practices to help ensure you present yourself in the best possible light.

 Here are my 4 top tips for accountancy professionals looking to get their CVs in shape: